ansible/ansible/docs/docsite/rst/user_guide/playbooks_handlers.rst

           name: apache
           state: restarted

 In the above example the handlers are executed on task change in the following order: ``Restart memcached``, ``Restart apache``.
 Handlers are executed in the order they are defined in the ``handlers`` section, not in the order listed in the ``notify`` statement.
-Notifying same handler multiple times will result in executing the handler only once regardless of how many tasks notify it.
+Notifying the same handler multiple times will result in executing the handler only once regardless of how many tasks notify it.
 For example, if multiple tasks update a configuration file and notify a handler to restart Apache, Ansible only bounces Apache once to avoid unnecessary restarts.

 Naming handlers